astronomer/docs/astro/deploy-project-image.md

 In a full deploy, the Astro CLI takes every file in your Astro project to builds them into a Docker image.
 This includes your `Dockerfile`, DAGs, plugins, and all Python and OS-level packages.
-The CLI then deploys the image to all Airflow components in a Deployment.
+The CLI then deploys the image to all [Apache Airflow®](https://airflow.apache.org) components in a Deployment.

 Use this document to learn how full deploys work and how to manually push your Astro project to a Deployment.
 For production environments, Astronomer recommends automating all code deploys with CI/CD.
 See [Choose a CI/CD strategy](set-up-ci-cd.md).